jonburdon/windy-millers-bakery/README.md

 14. [] Featured Recipe option
 15. [] Facility to convert units from metric to imperial
 16. [] Add isotope.js to animate the sorting, filtering and displaying of data
+17. [] Delete function will only mark recipe as 'archived.'
+To permanently delete, user must enter archive manager and then permanently delete the item.

 ## Wireframes